gdelmas/typedoc-plugin-sourcefile-url/README.md

+# ⛔️ ⛔️ ⛔️ DEPRECATED ⛔️ ⛔️ ⛔️
+### typedoc-plugin-sourcefile-url is no longer maintained

+---

 [typedoc](https://github.com/TypeStrong/typedoc) plugin to set custom source file URL links.

 typedoc prints a *Defined in* statement showing the source file and line for all definitions.
 For projects hosted on GitHub this statement will automatically link to the source file.